Resources

 This Guide and Workbook is a milestone-based framework to assist local governments in the creation of adaptation plans to address the relevant climate change impacts associated with their communities.
 Learn more.

-Enhancing Atlantic Climate Resilience by CLIMAtlantic
+CLIMAtlantic: Enhancing Atlantic Climate Resilience

 CLIMAtlantic facilitates access to data and information that supports adaptation to climate change in Atlantic Canada through collaboration, networking, and partnerships.
 Learn more.